 Still, come what may, Cai Fuxiang continued taking part devoutly in the activities of the ritual association and the martial arts association.
 Amongst his musician friends he remained a much respected figure; genial Shan Yude and eccentric Cai Ran, his young pupils from 1961, remember him as affable and dependable.

 Cai Fuxiang had no problem with fellow musicians He Jincai and He Jinmei, close cousins of the He brothers who were responsible for the massacre of his family.
-When He Jincai died in 1958, just before the Great Leap Forward, aged nearly 80, the Music Association performed for his funeral, then still observing the Report to the Temple (baomiao) ritual; his old friend Cai Fuxiang led the vocal liturgy, including parts of the Ten Kings scroll and the Bearing Aloft ritual, both later lost.
+When He Jincai died in 1958, just before the Great Leap Forward, aged nearly 80, the ritual association performed for his funeral, then still observing the Report to the Temple (baomiao) ritual; his old friend Cai Fuxiang led the vocal liturgy, including parts of the Ten Kings scroll and the Bearing Aloft ritual, both later lost.

 True, Cai Fuxiang never got on with Party Secretary Heng Futian: Heng had been a real member of the Communist army (budui), whereas although Cai Fuxiang was respected he was only in the “Common 8th Route” (tu balu) irregular army.
 But no-one seemed to blame Heng Futian for Cai Fuxiang’s difficulties.